alby13/infinity-internet/README.md

 <h1 align="center">What is Infinity Internet?</h1>

-The user inputs a website idea, the AI generates website with Cerebras AI.
+The user inputs a website idea, the AI generates a complete website with the speed of Cerebras AI utilizing the Open-Source Llama 3.1 70Billion Parameter model.

 # Infinity Internet Open Source License (IIOSL)